Texas Senior Fishing Licenses: Discounts, Lifetime Options & State Comparisons

 lifetime fishing license eligibility

-To qualify, you must prove Texas residency and show you’ve lived in the state for at least six months; bring acceptable documents at application.
+To qualify, you must prove Texas residency and show you’ve lived in the state for at least six months.
+Bring acceptable documents at application.

+In Texas, the resident lifetime fishing package costs a flat $1,000 one time.
 If you’re a person with disabilities or a disabled veteran, reduced-fee options or special considerations may apply, subject to verification.

 Confirm current eligibility requirements and fee schedules with the Texas licensing authority before you apply.